ipodao/alldoc/Android/Professional.Android.4.Application.Development/Professional.Android.4.Application.Development.md

 ###### Color Filters

-Whereas **Mask Filters are transformations of a Paint’s alpha-channel**, a `ColorFilter` applies a transformation to each of the RGB channels.
-All ColorFilter-derived classes ignore the alpha channel when performing their transformations.
+Mask Filters 变换的是 Paint 的 alpha 通道。而`ColorFilter` 变换的是每个 RGB 通道。All ColorFilter-derived classes ignore the alpha channel when performing their transformations.

-Android includes three Color Filters:
+可用的 Color Filters:

-- `ColorMatrixColorFilter`：Lets you specify a 4 x 5 ColorMatrixto apply to a Paint.
+- `ColorMatrixColorFilter`：Lets you specify a 4 x 5 ColorMatrix to apply to a Paint.
 Color Matrixes are commonly used to perform image processing programmatically and are useful because they support chaining transformations using matrix multiplication.
 - `LightingColorFilter` — Multiplies the RGB channels by the first color before adding the second.
 The result of each transformation will be clamped between 0 and 255.
 - `PorterDuffColorFilter` — Lets you use any one of the 16 Porter-Duff rules for digital image compositing to apply a specified color to the Paint.
 The Porter-Duff rules are defined here at http://developer.android.com/reference/android/graphics/PorterDuff.Mode.html.